hsch/css-challenge/README.md

 - The **layout** consumes the full page (i.e. all of the viewport), but doesn't extend beyond it.
 - There is no scrollbar.
-- The layout always adjusts to a resizing window.
+- The layout adjusts when the window is resized.
 - There is a **header**.
 - The header always sticks to the top of the page.
 - The height of the header is based on its content, e.g. the font size.